shellchocolat/mjollnir-c2.github.io/first-chocolate.md

 ```

 You could add your agent to a group.
 This could be usefull when you want to execute a command on several agent but not all at the same time.

+To list all of your agent on the webui, there is the **Dashboard** tab.